crs4/seal/docs/installation_ubuntu.rst

 The run-time dependencies **need to be installed on all cluster nodes**.
 As such, you will need to either install the software to all the nodes or install it to a shared volume.
 On the other hand, the build-time dependencies [#build-time-deps]_ only need to be installed on the node you use to build Seal.
+JUnit4 is only needed to run the unit tests if you're using a version of Hadoop older than 0.20.203.